- Natural acne treatments include topical products, plant extracts and dietary supplements that combat the symptoms of acne.

 Jojoba oil

-Rosemary
+Rosemary oil

 Rosehip oil

-Rosehip oil is a common acne-fighting extract that’s available both as an OTC topical treatment and an oral supplement.
-Rosehip oil is high in linoleic acid, essential fatty acids, vitamin A and vitamin C. It’s also an anti-inflammatory and a natural skin lightener that can be used to correct hyperpigmentation.
+Rosehip oil is high in linoleic acid to regulate oil production, essential fatty acids to hydrate skin, vitamin A to encourage cell turnover and vitamin C to support collagen production.
+It’s also an anti-inflammatory and a natural skin lightener that can lighten hyperpigmentation.

-Rosehip oil is effective against inflammatory acne, is generally safe, and has few side effects associated with it.
+Rosehip oil is especially effective against inflammatory acne, is generally safe, and has few side effects associated with it.

 Tea tree oil